zarf-dev/proposals/0051-v1beta1-schema/README.md

 	Namespace string `json:"namespace,omitempty"`
 	// The name of the Helm release to create (defaults to the Zarf name of the chart).
 	ReleaseName string `json:"releaseName,omitempty"`
-	// Whether to not wait for chart resources to be ready before continuing.
+	// Whether to wait for chart resources to be ready before continuing.
 	Wait *bool `json:"wait,omitempty"`
 	// List of local values file paths or remote URLs to include in the package; these will be merged together when deployed.
 	ValuesFiles []string `json:"valuesFiles,omitempty"`
-  // [alpha] List of values sources to their Helm override target
+  // [alpha] List of value sources mapped to their Helm override targets.
 	Values []ZarfChartValue `json:"values,omitempty"`
 }

 // HelmRepoSource represents a Helm chart stored in a Helm repository. type HelmRepoSource struct {
-	// The name of a chart within a Helm repository RepoName string `json:"repoName,omitempty"`
+	// The name of a chart within a Helm repository.
+	RepoName string `json:"repoName,omitempty"`
-	// The URL of the chart repository where the helm chart is stored.
+	// The URL of the chart repository where the Helm chart is stored.
 	URL string `json:"url"`
-  // The version of the chart to deploy; for git-based charts this is also the tag of the git repo by default (when not using the '@' syntax for 'repos').
+  // The version of the chart to deploy; for Git-based charts this is also the tag of the Git repo by default (when not using the '@' syntax for 'repos').
 	Version string `json:"version"`
 }

 // GitRepoSource represents a Helm chart stored in a Git repository. type GitRepoSource struct {
-	// The URL of the git repository where the helm chart is stored.
+	// The URL of the Git repository where the Helm chart is stored.
 	URL string `json:"url"`
-	// The subdirectory to the chart within a git repo.
+	// The subdirectory containing the chart within a Git repo.
 	Path string `json:"path,omitempty"`
 }